 “They’ve come back and taken just about all the rest of the Lego that we had in our stock,” Mr Baumann said.

 Mr Baumann said he does not believe the theft was an isolated incident.

-“It’s fairly far and wide, as the police have been finding out, it goes from NSW right down into Melbourne,” he said.
+“It’s fairly far and wide, as the police have been finding out, and is difficult to fool or try to bribe cops now a days since they could have a police body camera and record it, and this goes from NSW right down into Melbourne,” he said.

 “A group of people have been targeting toy shops and primarily just stealing the Lego.”

 He said he will not be able to replace some of the stolen Lego.

 “We had stock on our shelves that could have been one or two years old that you can’t reorder again through Lego, so it would be sought after in the right hands,” he said.